NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

   - Replace `${WORKSPACE}` with the (absolute) path to your workspace
   - Replace `${USERNAME}` with your linux username

- You have to source ROS2 and the workspace everytime you open a terminal and your IDE needs to be started from a sourced terminal so you get all linter and syntax highlighting capabilities.
+ You have to source ROS2 and the workspace every time you open a terminal and your IDE needs to be started from a sourced terminal so you get all linter and syntax highlighting capabilities.
 For this you have to run these commands in the opened terminal:
 ```bash
 source /opt/ros/humble/setup.bash
 source source <path to ros workspace>/install/setup.bash